jusabatier/georchestra-setup/README.md

-# georchestra-deploy
+# georchestra-setup
-Allow to quickly deploy an "All in One" Georchestra Instance on Jessie
+Allow to quickly setup an "All in One" Debian Jessie Server for Georchestra